-Student achieves at or above the benchmark of 62%.
-And remediates ALL incorrect questions for ONE minute each 2.5% of grade
+Completes the Kaplan Integrated Test Analysis/Reflection tool Student achieves at or above the benchmark of And does not remediate ALL incorrect questions for one minute each.
+AND 0% of grade Does not complete ALL of the Kaplan Integrated Test Analysis/Reflection tool Total Points 10%

-AND

-Completes the Kaplan

-Integrated Test

-Analysis/Reflection tool

-Student achieves at or And does not remediate 0% of grade

-above the benchmark of ALL incorrect questions

-62%. for one minute each.

-AND

-Does not complete ALL

-of the Kaplan Integrated

-Test Analysis/Reflection

-tool

-Total Points 10%

-^{}For Kaplan standardized integrated tests: The benchmark is the score closest to the 50th percentile rank without going under.
+\For Kaplan standardized integrated tests: The benchmark is the score closest to the 50th percentile rank without going under.
 The benchmark score can be found on the test blueprint when scheduling the test.